Dynamics for holographic codes: The P / T correspondence

 We haven't yet solved the problem of how to independently specify a discrete diffeomorphism that can act on any input tessellation with distinguished edge $(\tau,e)$ since we have only agreed on a set of allowed maps between a given pair of tessellations with distinguished oriented edge.
 We want to find a recipe to select the ``same'' map from each of these sets.
 Thus we want to find a ``universal way'' to specify a Pachner flip which makes no reference to the tessellation it acts on.
 To do this realise that every edge $\gamma \in \tau$ can be specified in terms of a \emph{vertex} in the Farey tessellation: in describing Theorem~\ref{thm:penner} we built a labelling, called the \emph{characteristic map}, of the vertices of a tessellation with distinguished oriented edge via rational numbers.
 Our universal specification then proceeds as follows: take the unique ideal triangle containing an edge $\gamma$ which is in the component of $\mathbb{D}\setminus \gamma$ which \emph{does not} contain the distinguished oriented edge.
 One of the ideal vertices of this triangle does not live on $\gamma$.
 It is labelled by a rational number $\mathbb{Q}$ in the Farey tessellation.
 That rational number $q(\gamma)$ uniquely specifies $\gamma$ in $(\tau, e)$.
-Here is an example of this labelling, the label for the blue edge $\gamma$ is given by $\tfrac21$:
+Figure~\ref{fig:PoincareDiscTriangulationLabelledEdge} shows an example of this labelling.

 Given a rational number $q$ we can now invert the process described above to uniquely specify an edge in any admissible tessellation $(\tau,e)$ with distinguished oriented edge.
 Suppose you have some rational number $q$ and some arbitrary admissible tessellation $(\tau,e)$, then first label all the vertices via the characteristic mapping $f_{(\tau,e)}$.
 Next find the vertex labelled $q$, then select the edge $\gamma$ whose label is $q(\gamma)$.
-As long as $q\not=\pm1$ this recipe will uniquely select an edge from $(\tau,e)$.
+As long as $q\neq\pm1$ this recipe will uniquely select an edge from $(\tau,e)$.